 You can do your tax online using myTax.
 You can access myTax

-through myGov or the ATO website.
+through myGov or the Australian Taxation Office

-your tax return.
+declared on your tax return:

 - Employment income

 - Investment income (including interest, dividends, rent and